 Attendance at social events and other club activities.

-New rowers: Sign up for one of the many Learn to Row classes offered Spring through Summer.
+New Rowers.
+Sign up for one of the many Learn to Row classes offered Spring through Summer.
+Alternatively, take 3-5 private lessons to get started.
 Once you have the basic skills down, you are eligible to join!

-Experienced rowers: Coordinate with the OAR Captain to do a checkout row.
-Once you have demonstrated the basic skills of safely launching, rowing, and docking, you will be eligible to join the club.
-Experienced rowers may also do 3 guest rows coordinated with the coached adult team and/or with individual club members to share what OAR has to offer!
-Contact us to work out a time to row and bring with you printed, completed copies of USRowing’s Waiver and OAR’s Participation Agreement.
+Experienced rowers: Coordinate with the OAR Captain to do a trial row.
+Once you have demonstrated the basic skills of safely launching, rowing, and docking, you will be eligible to join the club and to check-out single sculls on your own.
+Alternatively, you may also do 3 guest rows with the coached adult team.
+To arrange your 3 guest rows please contact our membership coordinator.
+For either option, you will need to bring with you printed, completed copies of USRowing’s Waiver (search for 'waiver' to get the current version) and OAR’s Participation Agreement.
+If after you have completed one of these options you'd like to take the next step, please email our membership coordinator for a membership registration link.

 OAR is a volunteer-led non-profit organization.
 Members are expected to contribute their time, skills, and energy for the good of the club.
-You may opt-out of volunteer commitments by paying an annual $200 fee on top of regular membership.
+We ask for 12 volunteer hours per year, however, we understand that adults can be busy and offer an opt-out of volunteer commitments by paying an annual $200 fee on top of regular membership.
+Unrealized volunteer hours will be billed at the end of the year.
+Members who have joined during the current year are exempt, but we would love to get to know you better at volunteer events anyway!